jonaszeutzius/nft-ownership-history/README.md

 ```

-Don't forget to replace 'YOUR_BLOCKSPAN_API_KEY' with your actual Blockspan API key.
+Don't forget to replace `YOUR_BLOCKSPAN_API_KEY` with your actual Blockspan API key!

 ## STEP 4: CREATING THE NFT DISPLAY COMPONENT